 To verify that the HSL reported in the Resource Plan is achievable, ERCOT may, at its discretion, conduct an unannounced Generation Resource test.
-At a time determined solely by ERCOT, ERCOT will issue a Verbal Dispatch Instruction (VDI) to the QSE to operate the designated Generation Resource at its HSL as shown in the QSE's Resource Plan at the time the test is initiated.
+At a time determined solely by ERCOT, ERCOT will issue a verbal Dispatch Instruction to the QSE to operate the designated Generation Resource at its HSL as shown in the QSE's Resource Plan at the time the test is initiated.
 The QSE shall not be required to start the designated Generation Resource if it is not already On-line when ERCOT announces its intent to test the Resource.
-If the designated Generation Resource is operating at its Low Sustainable Limit (LSL) when ERCOT sends the VDI to begin the test, the QSE shall have up to sixty (60) minutes to allow the Resource to reach 90% of its HSL and up to an additional twenty (20) minutes for the Resource to reach the HSL shown in the Resource Plan at the time the test is initiated.
+If the designated Generation Resource is operating at its Low Sustainable Limit (LSL) when ERCOT sends the verbal Dispatch Instruction to begin the test, the QSE shall have up to sixty (60) minutes to allow the Resource to reach ninety percent (90%) of its HSL and up to an additional twenty (20) minutes for the Resource to reach the HSL shown in the Resource Plan at the time the test is initiated.
 This time requirement does not apply to nuclear-fueled Generation Resources.
-If the designated Generation Resource is operating between its LSL and 50% of its HSL when ERCOT begins the test, the QSE shall have sixty (60) minutes for the Resource to reach its HSL.
-If the Resource is operating at or above 50% of its HSL when ERCOT begins the test, the QSE shall have thirty (30) minutes for the Resource to reach its HSL.
-Once the designated Generation Resource ERCOT OPERATING GUIDES - DECEMBER 1, 2008 3-14 reaches its HSL, the QSE shall hold it at that output level for a minimum of thirty (30) minutes.
+If the designated Generation Resource is operating between its LSL and fifty percent (50%) of its HSL when ERCOT begins the test, the QSE shall have sixty (60) minutes for the Resource to reach its HSL.
+If the Resource is operating at or above fifty percent (50%) of its HSL when ERCOT begins the test, the QSE shall have thirty (30) minutes for the Resource to reach its HSL.
+Once the designated Generation Resource reaches its HSL, the QSE shall hold it at that output level for a minimum of thirty (30) minutes.
 The HSL for the designated Generation Resource shall be determined based on the Real Time averaged MW telemetered by the Resource during the thirty (30) minutes of constant output.
 After each test, QSEs will complete and submit an updated test form that ERCOT shall provide.